 I frequently get emails like this, so I know how to handle them.

-“Maybe 150,” was the response that I got from him.
+“Maybe 150,” was the response that I finally got from him.
 In other words, out of the last 365 days, he had practiced roughly 150 times.
-Not terrible.
-But not great.

 Are You Taking Your Medicine?

 What is the proper dosage?
-If you are very healthy, then practicing once a day is enough.
+If you are healthy and fully of vitality, then practicing once a day is probably enough.
 But if you’re not healthy, then you need a higher dosage:

 This is precisely why I didn’t start suggesting different exercises to the student.
 The choice of exercises wasn’t the problem.

 600 Sessions Per Year

-If he had answered me by saying, “I’ve practiced about 600 times in the past 365 days,” then my answer would have been different.
+If he had told me, “I’ve practiced about 600 times in the past 365 days,” then my answer would have been different.

 For example, one of my students was practicing diligently, twice a day, and getting great results.
 But she still had a minor health issue that wasn’t responding.
-With my help, she fixed the issue by adding a specific exercise to her routine.
+With my help (and my wife’s), she fixed the issue by adding a specific exercise to her routine.

 Think of it this way.
 A person practicing 600 times per year accomplishes in 1 year what it would take Daniel 4 years to accomplish.

 If you practice once a day, then there are roughly 24 hours between sessions.
 During those 24 hours, your overall energy flow will gradually diminish.
-By the time you practice again the next day, the Qi flow has dropped considerably.
+By the time you practice again the next day, the qi flow has dropped considerably.

-So by the time you do your 2nd practice session, the Qi is still flowing pretty well.
+So by the time you do your 2nd practice session, the qi is still flowing pretty well.
 And then when you wake up the next morning, you still have some flow left over from last night’s session.

-In other words, your Qi flow starts to build its own momentum.
+In other words, your qi flow starts to build its own momentum.
 This momentum raises the effectiveness of practice even further.

 Just Do It

-I want you to be healthy and happy.
-If you aren’t yet getting the results that you want, then the first place to look is at the dosage of your medication (i.e. Qigong).
-This is something that you have full control over.
-You CAN do it.
-In fact, no one else can do it for you.
+I want you to be healthy and happy, If you aren’t yet getting the results that you want, then the first place to look is at the dosage of your medication (i.e. qigong if you’re reading this site).

 If you are committed to your health, if you are determined to not only overcome your problems, but prevent future problems from arising, then just do it.
-Stop making excuses, and start making Qigong your #1 priority in life.